 B. Length of Initial Probation.
 The length of the initial probationary period in a paid status (not inclusive of overtime) for persons in the following classifications is:

-Deputy Sheriff series 3120 hours
+Deputy Sheriff Entry Levelseries 3120 hours

+Deputy Sheriff Lateral 2080 hours

-Sheriff's Corporal series 3120 hours Sheriff's Investigator series 3120 hours
+Sheriff's Corporal series 3120 hours

+Sheriff's Investigator series 3120 hours

-Correctional Deputy Series 18 months (approx. 3120 hours)
+Correctional Deputy Series 3120 hours

+All other classes in the Law Enforcement Unit 2080 hours